Max Payne 3’s juxtaposition of a gritty setting, a grim story, and an enthralling bullet ballet ultimately made it an excellent third-person shooter.

 Yet players do not feel less of a badass because of this string of bad luck.
 It’s all thanks to the fluid and engaging gameplay where players can prove themselves to the game and to Max himself.

 The culmination of ugliness and beauty comes into play in the aforementioned final chapter.
-It’s both equal parts violence and tranquility, reinforced by TEARS by HEALTH playing during one of these stages.
+It’s both equal parts violence and tranquillity, reinforced by TEARS by HEALTH playing during one of these stages.
 Here, players witness Max in a state never quite seen before in the game: clear-headed and focused despite being submerged in a state of fury.

 “So I guess I’d become what they wanted me to be, a killer.
 Some rent-a-clown with a gun who puts holes in other bad guys.
 Well that’s what they had paid for, so in the end that’s what they got.”
 (Chapter 14)